-Against the odds: Patient continues to thrive despite terminal cancer diagnosis

-ON HALLOWEEN NIGHT IN 2021, BONNIE WHAM-PRUtow and her family faced a real-life nightmare.
+Against the odds: Patient continues to thrive despite terminal cancer diagnosis tow and her family faced a real-life nightmare.
 The emergency room doctor on the Big Island of Hawaii had just told her that she had metastatic brain cancer, and they believed she only had a couple of weeks to live.
 Bonnie and her husband, David, were completely taken by surprise.
 Wham-Prutow had previously visited her primary care doctor for headaches and balance issues, and she was told she had vertigo.